 Quite quickly I also learned that Excel was a bit more stable than Google Sheets when I was working with larger files.
 (It’s not like Excel is perfectly durable though, I’m very often looking at the spinning rainbow ball when I work with Excel).
 One elegant Excel feature is that you can turn off automatic calculation and make all your changes to the document before it calculates what’s in your cell.
 This feature might give you some extra processor power when you need it.

-Today I often use more advanced functions in Excel than I did in the beginning, and I could probably do in Google Sheets with a plugin, but it’s neat that they are already part of Excel.
-The type of data imports I do in Google Sheets, using Google Script is not something I do in Excel, even though it’s possible.
-And as soon as I need to share my documents with someone else, working in Google Sheets is often much more accessible.
+Today I often use more advanced functions in Excel than I did in the beginning.
+I could probably do the same thing in Google Sheets with a plugin, but it’s neat that they are already part of Excel.
+However, the type of data imports I do in Google Sheets, using Google Script is not something I do in Excel, even though it’s possible.
+Also, as soon as I need to share my documents with someone else, working in Google Sheets is often much more accessible.

 For example, Facebook Ads API display the targeting data per ad as a JSON-object.
 If you try to read it in a spreadsheet column, you will struggle.
-But Atom formats JSON beautifully if you activate one of the “prettyfiers” that comes with the tool.
-You create a JSON-file, paste your FB-targeting data into it, and save it to your hard drive.
-On the save it will magically become formatted and (almost) readable.
-And the same is true for many other file formats that you might need to decode.
+Atom formats JSON beautifully if you activate one of the “

 Tools for Data Analysis

 I felt intimidated when I first found Tableau.
-Partly because I didn’t already know about the tool or that there’s a whole field called Business Intelligence (where people are doing data analysis for a living).
-But also because it felt like I needed an exam to have the right to use it.
+Partly because I didn’t know about the tool, nor that there’s a field called Business Intelligence (with people doing data analysis for a living).
+Also, because it felt like I needed an exam to have the right to use it.

-Business Intelligence software makes data analysis much more manageable, so I decided not to care about my lack of previous knowledge and downloaded a demo version.
-But I had quickly found myself with two problems: 1.
+The primary usage for Business Intelligence software is data analysis.
+Naturally, this makes them pretty good at this.
+So I decided not to care about my lack of previous knowledge and downloaded a demo version.
+I quickly found myself with two problems: 1.
 It’s hard to get started with Tableau as a beginner, 2.
 Tableau is super expensive.

 When should you use Tableau?

-I use Tableau to extract information from my data, to look for learnings or insights that I could never see without help from software.
+I use Tableau to extract information from my data.
+I look for learnings or insights that I could never see without help from software.
 For instance, are we spending our advertising money on the content our clients engage with or the material we think is best?
 How are different segments of our users behaving when they interact with our product?
-I ask questions to my data through Tableau, and most of the time it shows me that my first gut feeling is incorrect.
-But at the same time, Tableau often shows me things that I had no clue about and would have never found through empirical studies.
+I ask questions to my data through Tableau.
+Most of the time it shows me that my first gut feeling is incorrect.
+At the same time, Tableau often shows me things that I had no clue about and would have never found through empirical studies.

-Tableau is hard, but this is just because it’s different from most other software you’ve used before, so we cannot translate much earlier knowledge into this tool.
-Your data are categorised in dimensions and metrics, and in the beginning, nothing makes sense.
+Tableau is hard.
+This is because it’s different from most other software you’ve used before.
+It’s hard to translate prior knowledge into Tableau.
+Your data becomes dimensions and metrics, and in the beginning, nothing makes sense.

 Teaching myself Tableau is probably the best thing I’ve done – it made me understand data on a deeper level.
-I’ve always known about the difference between boolean variables, strings and integers from my background in programming, but it became much more tangible when I started to look at different data sets, trying to extract information from them.
+I’ve always known about the difference between boolean variables, strings and integers from my background in programming.
+However, it became much more tangible when I started to look at different data sets, trying to extract information from them.

 Last but not least, R is a tool that I don’t have to use that often.
-It is a useful backup tool for analysing data, and it can solve some problems that are not possible with the earlier ones I’ve talked about in this post.
-If you have a coding background, you will have fun learning R. But if you don’t R will seem pretty hardcore since you are interacting with the program through writing code and not through nice visual interfaces.
+It is a useful backup tool for analysing data.
+R can solve some problems that are not possible with tools I’ve talked about earlier in this post.
+If you have a coding background, you will have fun learning R. If you don’t, R will seem pretty hardcore since you are interacting with the program through writing code and not through nice visual interfaces.
 It is similar to the terminal on your computer, in many ways.

 Overlaps between data sets are also hard for the other tools to handle, but R nicely calculates differences and draws Venn diagrams.
 R can do a lot of graphs and visualisation, but they are not the most visually appealing, so I don’t recommend to use it only for that.